 Sentosa Island

 Sentosa is an island resort particularly popular among families with kids.
-You can choose to visit the Universal Studios or just chill at either Siloso, Palawan or Tanjong beach.
+You can choose to visit Universal Studios or just chill at either Siloso, Palawan or Tanjong Beach.

 Keep in mind that food and drinks on the island are quite expensive, so it’s a good idea to bring your own picnic lunch.